-Health Ministry is composed of many different ministries working independently toward health and wholeness in body, mind and spirit for our parishioners and the greater community.
-The health ministries are as follows:
+Health Ministry is composed of many different ministries working toward health and wholeness in body, mind and spirit for our parishioners and the greater community.

-Seniors Social Group - group of retired and semi-retired persons who get together at least once a month for lunch and often times an outing.
+Seniors Social Group - retired and semi-retired persons get together at least once a month for lunch and often times an outing.
 We have gone to Washington DC, Baltimore and Annapolis to name a few.
 The members create the schedule for the year.
 Check out the most recent schedule on the St Francis website at instrumentofpeace.org.
 New members always Welcome!
 Literature helpful to senior citizens can be found on the bookshelf in the gathering space.

-Bereavement Support Group – support group for people who are grieving the loss of a loved one.
-All are welcome.
-Meetings are the 4th Tuesday of the month at 7p in Room 105.
+Bereavement Support Group – is a support group for people who are grieving the loss of a loved one.
+The group meets at St Francis the 4th Tuesday of the month at 7p in Room 105.
 Please call the faith community nurse for more information.
 All are welcome however not appropriate for children.

 “Potty Training” (Health Information in the Restrooms) – each month the faith community nurse writes or finds health information which is posted in the men’s and women’s bathrooms.
 Next time you go to the bathroom at St. Francis look for this!
 See left column for copies of current "potty training".